jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 ### ![](../../static/rbx_vanilla_icons/BoolValue.png) HideGUI

-Whether the button timer will be visible.
+Whether the button timer (both on-screen and on the button) will be visible.

 Types: